ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_F_6_Future_Directions.md

-# Appendix F 6: Future Directions for CEREBRUM Research
+# Future Directions

-## F.1 Comprehensive Research Roadmap

-This appendix expands on the future directions briefly outlined in the main text, providing a detailed roadmap for theoretical and practical developments of the CEREBRUM framework.
+This supplement expands on the future directions briefly outlined in the main text, providing a detailed roadmap for theoretical and practical developments of the CEREBRUM framework.
 Each direction is accompanied by technical challenges, potential implementation approaches, and expected outcomes.

-## F.2 Programming Libraries and Implementation Frameworks
+## 6.1 Programming Libraries and Implementation Frameworks

-### F.2.1 Technical Challenges
+### 6.1.1 Technical Challenges

 The development of robust programming libraries for CEREBRUM faces several technical challenges: